Friend or foe? Assad quietly aids Syrian Kurds against Turkey

-ALEPPO, Syria/BEIRUT (Reuters) - Syria’s U.S.-backed Kurds are getting indirect help from an unlikely source in their war against Turkey in the northwestern region of Afrin: President Bashar al-Assad.
+ALEPPO, Syria/BEIRUT, Feb 11 (Reuters) - Syria’s U.S.-backed Kurds are getting indirect help from an unlikely source in their war against Turkey in the northwestern region of Afrin: President Bashar al-Assad.

 Pro-government forces and Kurdish-led forces have fought each other elsewhere in Syria and Damascus opposes the Kurds’ demands for autonomy.
 But in Afrin they have a common enemy and a mutual interest in blocking Turkish advances.